 Luxury: You probably already know the brand, but staying at the Intercontinental Hanoi Westlake is by no means a standard stay.
 This hotel provides a welcome respite from the crazy streets of Hanoi and they even have ‘over-water rooms’ on the lake.
 Their sunset bar is set on its own island on the lake, really an incredible experience.

 Getting from Hanoi International Airport (Noi Bai International)

-By shuttle: Definitely our preferred option, and also the cheapest way to get from the airport is to use the shuttle bus, that goes to the Old Quarter.
-When you leave the airport you’ll find a kiosk advertising tickets which costs 40,000 VND (about 1 GBP/person).
+By shuttle: Definitely our preferred option, and also the cheapest way to get from the airport, is to use the shuttle bus that goes to the Old Quarter.
+As you exit the airport you’ll find a kiosk advertising tickets which costs 40,000 VND per person (1.75 USD/1.40 GBP).
 It drops you near to Hoan Kiem Lake, taking about 45 mins (maybe longer if there is heavy traffic).
-It wasn’t 100% obvious but we believe the buses depart every 30 to 45 minutes.
+In terms of a timetable for the shuttle, it wasn’t 100% obvious – but we believe they depart every 30 to 45 minutes.

-By taxi: So the simplest way to get from Noi Bai International Airport to the city centre is by taxi.
-Or even easier still use the Grab App (SE Asia’s equivalent to Uber).
-It’s pretty expensive, costing about 400,000 VND (approx. 10 GBP).
+By taxi: The simplest way to get from Noi Bai International Airport to the city centre is by taxi.
+Or even easier still – use the Grab App (SE Asia’s equivalent to Uber).
+In comparison to the shuttle it’s pretty expensive, costing about 400,000 VND (approx. 17.50 USD/13.80 GBP).
 If you are taking a taxi, make sure they use the meter or at worst agree the fee upfront!